Greece Moments Greece Moments

 *Partner: Discover Cars

-In the west of the island there is a unique natural monument of Lesvos.
-Over 20 million years ago, buried under volcanic ash and lava, a petrified forest formed here.
-The fossil finds of the Petrified Forest have been uncovered piece by piece in recent years.
+In the west of the island lies a unique natural monument of Lesbos.
+Over 20 million years ago, buried under volcanic ash and lava, a Petrified Forest formed here.
+The fossil remains of the Petrified Forest have been gradually uncovered in recent years.

 Lesbos Sehenswürdigkeiten Versteinerter Wald Sigri

-Petrified tree trunks, root systems and leaves in a wide variety of sizes and colours can be admired in and around the village of Sigri.
-They give an indication that this area was densely forested millions of years ago.
-Next to the Petrified Forest in California, the Petrified Forest on Lesbos is one of the largest in the world.
+You can marvel at fossilized tree trunks, root systems, and leaves in a wide variety of sizes and colors in and around the town of Sigri.
+They indicate that this area was densely forested millions of years ago.
+Alongside the Petrified Forest in California, the Petrified Forest on Lesbos is one of the largest in the world.

 Lesvos versteinerter wald lesbos sigri